Call +354 562 6555

 Birdwatching

 Some places in Iceland are a paradise for birdwatchers.
 Látrabjarg in the West Fjords is the largest bird cliff known in the world.
 A great variety of cliff-nesting species can be found there, including the largest razorbill colony in the world.
-The Westman Islands are known for many kinds of seabirds, and are home to Iceland’s largest puffin population.
+The Westman Islands (Vestmannaeyjar) are known for many kinds of seabirds, and are home to Iceland’s largest puffin population.
 Lake Mývatn in the north has more species of breeding ducks than any other site in Europe.
 The great skua colony on the sands of south Iceland is the largest in the world.
 Seabirds such as puffins can be seen in many places, as well as eiders, Arctic terns, waders and passerine birds.
 Some tour operators organize tours for birdwatchers in early summer.

 Hiking

 Iceland is the hiking enthusiast’s Mecca.
 A number of the most popular routes are easily accessible and hiking maps have been published for various regions within the country.
-Well marked hiking paths can be found in the national parks and protected areas, whereas more adventurous routes in the island’s interior require experience and preparation.
-Always bring a compass and preferably a GPS and the weather can change into zero visibility in minutes.
+Well marked hiking paths can be found in the national parks and protected areas, where as more adventurous routes in the island’s interior require experience and preparation.
+Always bring a compass and preferably a GPS and the weather can change into zero visibility in minutes.Monitor the weather and plan accordingly plus remember to cheack in with www.safetravel.is.
 Hiking is a favorite pastime for Icelanders and tourists alike, but travelers should take care not to disturb the extremely sensitive vegetation and natural environment that is characteristic of the island.
 Information on hiking trails can be obtained from tourist information centers, park authorities etc. Many travel agencies also organize hiking tours during both winter and summer.
-See www.glacierguides.is or www.explore.is for information.
-Golf
+See www.glacierguides.is or www.extremeiceland.is for information.
+Icelands emergency contact number is 112.

 Iceland is heavily populated with golf courses and all the major golf courses in Iceland are open to visitors.
 Green fees are moderate, but usually requires booking in advance.
 The Arctic Open- Midnight golf tournament at Akureyri Golf Club in the north can be played with the sun shining at midnight.
 At the end of June a 36-hole open international match is held.
 Tee-off is just before midnight and playing continues until the early hours of the morning.

-Swimming and Spas
+Swimming - Spas

 Iceland is famous for its salmon and trout fishing.
 The main season for salmon fishing is from around June 20 to mid-September.
 Trout fishing varies from one river/lake to the next, but the normal season is from April/May until late September/October.
 During winter, ice-fishing is quite popular.
 For salmon fishing, permits must be reserved well in advance, but trout-fishing permits can be obtained at short notice, often the same day.